rigup/ephemeral-iam/docs/tutorial/privileged_session/README.md

 UserA closes the sub-shell using `CTRL-C`.

 ## Using `kubectl`
-There is currently an [open bug](https://github.com/jessesomerville/ephemeral-iam/issues/2) regarding the behavior of `kubectl` when using the `assume-permissions` command.
-In a future version of Ephemeral IAM, `kubectl` commands will automatically be authenticated as the service account that is being impersonated, but for now, you must authenticate to a GKE cluster after starting the sub-shell.
-This will generate a new entry in your `.kubeconfig` which can then be used to make calls to the cluster as the service account.
+When you start a privileged session it creates a temporary kubeconfig to use during the privileged session.
+Once the privileged session is exited, the kubeconfig is deleted.

+When you start the privileged session, you must manually authenticate to the cluster you want to interact with.

 **Start a privileged session:**
 ```